top of page

 • Clean regularly with mild soap and warm water using a soft cloth

-• Store in soft cloth bags or original boxes to protect from exposure
+• Store in soft cloth bags or original jewelry boxes

 • Avoid ultrasonic cleaners if the piece contains gemstones